RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 RViz config file to be loaded, as an absolute path in the file system, used to override `rviz_config` argument

+## Environment variables

+Lists which environtment variables are used by this configuration package.

+* `SIMULATION_PACKAGE`, which package has the basic launch files for each simulator
+* `SIMULATION_CONFIG_PACKAGE`, specfies the package with the configuration to be used, normally would have the same value as `SIMULATION_PACKAGE`.
+* `ROBOT_ID`, id of the robot to be spawned.
+* `ROBOT_MODEL`, robot model in case several exist (e.g. Pallet Truck, Pallet Truck Steel).
+* `ROBOT_XACRO`, XACRO robot definition.

 ## Examples

 #### Launch standard simulation with one robot and its visualization: